vedantpople4/vedantpople4/README.md

 🌱 I’m currently learning **Javascript and Devops**

- 👩🏻‍🎓 I'm looking for **Internship Opportunites** to get hands-on experience.
+ 👩🏻‍🎓 I'm looking for **Full-time Opportunites** to get hands-on experience.

 👯 I’m looking for collaboration on **OpenSource Projects** and learning from communities.